Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 Regular Saliva Tests

-Periodic saliva tests are crucial for identifying and managing hormone imbalances that can affect weight.
+Periodic saliva tests are crucial for identifying and managing hormonal factors that can affect weight.
 These tests allow for adjustments in lifestyle habits to support weight loss.

 Consulting with our healthcare providers about regular saliva tests can ensure that you’re staying on track with your weight management goals.